BarnesFoundation/acme-silverpop-node-serverless/README.md

 ## Development
 While developing, do the following
- - Use the command `serverless invoke local -f index` in the to invoke the lambda function locally.
+ - Use the command `serverless invoke local -f index --path` in the to invoke the lambda function locally.
 Note: You'll need to provide an event with an object of the following format
     ```
     { report: 'Transactions', reportId: 'TransactionsReport' }
     ```
-    You can do this by modifying the `handler.ts` file directly to provide the above input.
+    You can do this by modifying the `event.json` file directly to provide the above input.
 The `report` field determines the name of the file.
 It should be be the same as the report id but without the appended 'report' keyword.

 ## Deployment